The Core Protocol

 2.2 Tactical Mode

-Scoped execution against a contract established in Strategy Mode.
+Focused execution against a contract established in Strategy Mode.
+Flow here looks like momentum: purposeful, low-friction, within scope.

 - Stance: "How do I execute this task?" not "Why are we doing this?"